Wetoria/Wetoria/README.md

 You can contact me on Feishu in time.
 Click [Vip](https://www.feishu.cn/invitation/page/add_contact/?token=d8fn4b75-48ac-4726-b4d7-b499073fbd6d) this link to contact with me.

-Also, you can contact me on Wechat, `vWetoria` is my Wechat account.
+Also, you can contact me on Wechat, `Wetoriav` is my Wechat account.

 ## About Me